-Last week on our STEAKNIGHT a new marinade had emerged.
-My friend Doc pulled this out and it became an instant favorite amoung the group.
-It was one of the most distinct flavors I have ever tasted.
-If I didn’t share this with you it would just be wrong.
-This steaks flavor has more to do with the cooking technique then it does with the marinade.
+During a weekly STEAKNIGHT a new marinade had emerged.
+A good friend Doc had shared this one with us and it became an instant favorite among the group.
+It was one of the most distinct flavors we have ever tasted.
+If we didn’t share this with you it would just be wrong.
+This steaks flavor comes from the combination of cooking technique and marinade, so follow closley and watch your eyebrows!
 The key in this one is the oil.

 - 1- 1 lb.
 Skirt Steak